Universal Credit 'full service' is now live in Newcastle-under-Lyme

 - Income Support

 - Income-related Employment and Support Allowance.

-Applications will be made online.
-Universal Credit claims need to be made using the internet, but Jobcentre Plus has said that if someone can't do this then they may be able to offer help.
-You should get in touch with your jobcentre first, but there are other places where you might be able to get help or be able to use a computer to make a claim.
-When you make a claim you may find that you're asked to take information into the jobcentre to support it.
-It's really important that you do supply everything you need to support your claim, because if you don’t your claim may be delayed, or you could lose money.
-Reporting all changes will need to be done online soon as well.
+Applications will be made online and administered by the Department for Work and Pensions.
+Universal Credit claims need to be made using the Internet, but Jobcentre Plus has said that if someone can't do this then they may be able to offer help.
+You should get in touch with your Jobcentre first, but there are other places where you might be able to get help or be able to use a computer to make a claim, such as Newcastle-under-Lyme Borough Council and local libraries.
+Before you start your claim you will need:-

 Are you ready for Universal Credit?
 Try this simple test on the DWP website to see what you might need to do to be ready.